cbstodd/restAPI/README.md

 # restAPI
-Basic Node and perhaps TypeScript versions of a reusualble RESTful API.
+Basic Node and perhaps TypeScript versions of a reusable RESTful API.